We use cookies to understand how people use Depot.

 For more details, see GitHub's official REST API documentation.

-If you frequently encounter stuck workflows with Depot runners specifically, reach out to support so we can investigate whether there's an underlying issue.
+If you frequently encounter stuck workflows with Depot runners specifically, reach out to support for investigation of potential underlying issues.

 Sometimes you may need to inspect the running environment to diagnose an issue.
 Depot GitHub Actions runners are compatible with action-tmate, a GitHub Action that allows you to create an SSH session during your workflow run.